miiiiiilaaaan/PoliticalChart/InterstellarCharts.md

 <link rel="stylesheet" href="assets/css/style.css">
 <!-- STYLES ABOVE - DO NOT REMOVE -->

-> If you have more Interstellar charts, please send them to @miiiiiilaaaan to help build the archive.

 A selection of older charts made by *@dariovelzleon*.\
 *All dates are in the DDMMYYY format.*